 - daily trading volume exceeds $1M over the period of the past 3 months.

 Tokens without sufficient liquidity or CMC price tracker will be listed as soon as we implement an option to pay fees in a different token (see below).

 In zkSync the cost of every transaction has two components:

 - Off-chain part (storage + prover costs): the cost of the state storage and the SNARK (zero-knowledge proof) generation.
 This part depends on the use of hardware resources and is therefore invariable.
 Our benchmarks give estimates of ~0.001 USD per transfer.

-- On-chain part (gas costs): for every zkSync block, the validator must pay Ethereum gas to verify the SNARK (~400k gas, amortized across all transactions in the block), plus additionally ~0.4k gas per transaction to publish the state ∆.
+- On-chain part (gas costs): for every zkSync block, the validator must pay Ethereum gas to verify the SNARK (~1.5k gas right now going down to a negligable amount with zkSync v1.1), plus additionally ~0.4k gas per transaction to publish the state ∆.
 The on-chain part is variable because it depends on the current gas price in the Ethereum network.
 However, this part is orders of magnitude cheaper than the cost of normal ETH/ERC20 transfers.

 # How fees are payed

 Transfers in zkSync support "gasless meta-transactions": users pay transaction fees in the tokens being transferred.
 Thus, for example, if you want to transfer DAI stable-coin, there is no need for you to own ETH or any other tokens.
 Just pay your fees in a fraction of DAI.

 For tokens without a liquid market price, we will soon add an option to pay fees in a different token.